Mitch Hildebrandt: Professional

 On April 3, 2012, Hildebrandt signed a professional contract with Minnesota Stars FC (renamed Minnesota United FC in 2013) of the North American Soccer League.
 He made his professional debut on May 25, 2012, recording up a clean sheet in a 0–0 draw with the Atlanta Silverbacks.

 In 2016, Hildebrandt moved to FC Cincinnati in the United Soccer League.
 Fans of Cincinnati would frequently chant "Mitch Says No" when Hildebrandt made a save.
 Hildebrandt agreed to a multi-year contract with Cincinnati following the 2016 season.
-He received national attention for his performance in the 2017 U.S. Open Cup semi-final against Chicago Fire, making three saves in the deciding penalty shootout.
+He received national attention for his performance in the 2017 U.S. Open Cup semi-final against Chicago Fire, making three saves in the deciding penalty shoot-out.

 Hildebrandt played for FC Cincinnati for two seasons before moving up to Major League Soccer, signing with Atlanta United FC on December 1, 2017.
-As of June 27, 2018, Hildebrandt has yet to come off the bench for Atlanta's first team, but he has made two appearances for Atlanta United 2 in the USL.
+As of June 27, 2018, Hildebrandt had yet to come off the bench for Atlanta's first team, but he had made two appearances for Atlanta United 2 in the USL.

 Hildebrandt was released by Atlanta at the end of its 2018 season.

 On February 23, 2019, Hildebrandt announced via his social media accounts that he was retiring from professional soccer.
 He then joined Chicago Fire FC as a video scout.

 In January 2020, Hildebrandt was appointed goalkeeping coach for Sporting Kansas City II of the USL Championship.
 Hildebrant came out of retirement to join the Sporting Kansas City II playing roster on September 16, 2020, becoming the first ever player-coach for the club.

 Following the conclusion of the 2020 USL Championship season, Hildebrandt returned to Michigan to coach with the Michigan Wolves SC academy where he had played as a youth.

+In the 2025 preseason, he joined Philadelphia Union as an assistant coach.